cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/build_your_baltik.md

 ### Debog test cases

-In TRUST, there are also deog test cases, such as `Debog_VEF`.
+In TRUST, there are also debog test cases, such as `Debog_VEF`.
 Copy this test case to see what it does:
 ```
 cd $project_directory/build
 trust -copy Debog_VEF